-ESP is a high adhesion primer from Owatrol, a company that seems to make a lot of high performance paint related products that “just work”.
+ESP primer from Owatrol, is a high adhesion primer and cleaner combined.
+It comes from a company that seems to make a lot of high performance paint related products that “just work”.

 For kitchen painters, ESP is almost too good to be true as a primer for laminate surfaces.
 Brush on, leave for 10 minutes and wipe off excess primer.
 It has no body as such, which is why it comes into its own with laminate, especially – you aren’t looking for a primer to fill pores and level the surface to a certain degree.

 Leave 2 hours to 7 days and start painting your 2nd, 3rd, 4th coats as per the specification.

 I asked Gary at Owatrol to clarify a couple of points:

 What happens if you leave Owatrol more than 7 days before coating up with finishes?

 The ESP will have lost the ability to adhere the coating applied to the non-porous surface.

 ESP is a cleaner.
 So you would wipe on ESP, leave a few minutes and then wipe off all traces, leaving you a super clean surface?
 For arguments sake you get distracted and leave it for 15 minutes.
 The ESP has dried solid.
 What then?

 ESP will take two hours to fully dry and once it has, the surface will be fully prepared for painting with any paint or varnish, excluding two-pack epoxies.
 It is a cleaner and primer in one so once applied, you have between two hours when it dries, to seven days to paint over the primer.